 - Academic journals such as the Probation Journal

 - Confederation of European Probation internal and external media platforms (the CRC holds organisational membership of the CEP)

 Coley, D. (2019).
 SPoC in the Dock.
 Probation Quarterly, Issue 11, 9-12.
 Retrieved from: http://probation-institute.org/wp-content/uploads/2019/02/PQ11.pdf

 Coley, D. (2018).
 Reflective Practice and Questions of Identity.
 Probation Quarterly, Issue 8, 16-17.
 Retrieved from: http://probation-institute.org/wp-content/uploads/2018/05/PQ8.pdf

 Ellis Devitt, K. (2019).
 The rise of right-wing extremism, assessing ‘radicalisation’ and challenging internal bias: The responsibility of good probation practice.
 Confederation of European Probation.
 Retrieved from: https://www.cep-probation.org/the-rise-of-right-wing-extremism-assessing-radicalisation-and-challenging-internal-bias-the-responsibility-of-good-probation-practice/

 Ellis Devitt, K. (2018).
 The Rise of the Far-Right Terrorist: Reconceptualising risk in probation practice.
 Probation Quarterly, Issue 10, 22-26.
 Retrieved from: http://probation-institute.org/wp-content/uploads/2018/11/PQ10.pdf

 KSS CRC Research and Policy Unit

 [i] Please note, this paper is a live document and the current strategy will be revisited on an annual basis with a view to implementing any potential additions and improvements.
-This is particularly in light of the evolution and possible expansion of the Research Unit.
+This is particularly in light of the evolution and possible expansion of the Research and Policy Unit.